 Where do you ship?

-We ship to all US states and territories, as well as to Canada.
+We ship to all US states and territories and to Canada.

 How long does shipping typically take?

 We ship all orders within 2 business days, from our warehouse in Reading, Pennsylvania.
-If you selected free shipping, your order will arrive within 5 days of being shipped - as few as 2 days for the East Coast and as many as 5 days for the West Coast.
+If you selected free shipping, your order will arrive in 2 days from the time it was shipped (for the East Coast) to 5 days (for the West Coast/territories/Canada).

 Why do you mostly sell whole spices?

 Most of our spices are whole because whole spices keep their freshness longer and have the fewest steps between the farmers fields and your kitchen.
 To maximize enjoyment of spice’s flavor and aroma, buy whole spices and grind fresh (or smash in a mortar and pestle) whenever possible.

 Spices don't get better with age - the faster you use them, the better they'll taste.
 Generally speaking, spices provide a good aroma and flavor for about 2 years from harvest, although it depends on the spice and the part of the plant it's harvested from.
 Whole spices will stay fresh longer than ground spices, which really only have a shelf life of a few months before they start to degrade.

 Most supermarket spices have spent several years in transit, in warehouses, distribution centers, and on the store’s shelves, and any beautiful flavors and aromas they once had are largely a thing of the past.
 Commodity spices have traded hands 15+ times and most have taken YEARS (yes, years) en route to your supermarket.

 We source our spices directly from partner farms, bringing them to you at peak freshness, faster, and with a longer shelf life in your kitchen.